The Berkeley Dance Installation in February 2017

 The series was launched in November 2013 with an Open Rehearsal of the aforementioned works by Kathryn Roszak and Lissa Resnick.
 Also included were the "Schubertiana" section from Danse Lumière's Secrets on the Way, and a preview of Roszak's play, Saddest Girl in the World, featuring four iconic women, two of whom took their turn: Vivien Leigh, at the 100th anniversary of her birth (November 5, 1913), and Jackie Kennedy, in remembrance of the assassination of JFK at its 50th anniversary.
 Both women were portrayed by actor Lorri Holt.

 April 2014: Danse Lumière Company Performs "Secrets on the Way" in New York City

 The Danse Lumière company, recognized for its adaptations of great works of literature to the stage through a fusion of dance, music, and theater, performed Secrets on the Way in New York on April 7, 2014.
 The event was presented by Scandinavia House at Victor Borge Hall in Manhattan, and was co-sponsored by Poets House.

 "Schubertiana" from "Secrets on the Way"

-A Modern "Schubertiade" at Goethe-Institut in San Francisco, November 2013
+April 2014: A Modern "Schubertiade" at Goethe-Institut San Francisco

 On September 13, 2013 Kathryn Roszak moderated a series of interesting and informative panel presentations, held throughout the day at the Delancey Screening Room as part of the four-day San Francisco Dance Film Festival.